aaayushg/aaayushg.github.io/_pages/about.md

 I'm a **PhD** candidate in **Computational Chemistry** at **University of Illinois at Chicago**

 My research interests involve integration of **machine learning** with next-generation **quantum and classical molecular modeling**.
 Versatile skills in computer programming, data science, and building Linux servers and GPUs.
-Strong experience in developing computational methods for drug discovery and sampling protein structures. **Entrepreneurial plus independent research skills** from framing new ideas, building prototypes to documenting in peer-reviewed journals.
-Track record of first-author publications in peer-reviewer journals.
-Passionate about learning and implementing novel and challenging techniques that are advancing the science.
+Strong experience in developing computational workflows for solving electronic structure and protein-drug modeling. **Entrepreneurial plus independent** research skills from framing new ideas, building prototypes to documenting in peer-reviewed journals (track record of first-author publications).
+Passionate about learning and implementing novel and challenging techniques that are advancing the science..

-When not researching, I am a self proclaimed chef - loves to fuse-cook different cuisines.
-In sports, I play Badminton and a frequent Marathon runner.
-Great at playing Poker (Champion @ Schrodinger Poker Night'2019)
+When not researching, I am a self proclaimed chef - love to fuse-cook different cuisines.
+In sports, I play badminton and a frequent marathon runner.
+Good at playing Poker (Champion @ Schrodinger Poker Night'2019)

 **Highlighted Research**<br/>
 **Gupta, Aayush** and Zhou, Huan-Xiang.
 (2021).
 A Machine Learning-Enabled Pipeline for Large-Scale Virtual Drug Screening, [Journal of Chemical Information and Modeling](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00710) doi:10.1021/acs.jcim.1c00710 <br/>